Chevy Battery Light Stays On

 - Connect the negative clamp on the negative terminal.

 The charging system analyzer will be the starting point.
-The charging system analyzer will only tell you which system is failing but won’t tell you why.
+The charging system analyzer will only tell you which system is failing but won’t why.
 You need further troubleshooting to determine why your Chevrolet battery light is on.

 We hope you find this “Chevy Battery Light Stays On” guide helpful.
 Check these troubleshooting and repair guides for more help on your Chevy vehicle.